mongrail/mongrail/README.md

 A list of known bugs can be found in the BUGS file.
 Details of compilation problems can be found in the INSTALL file.

-If you find a bug which is not listed in these files please report it to snechakraborty@ucdavis.edu.
+If you find a bug which is not listed in these files please report it to chakraborty@g.ucla.edu OR sneha.chakraborty.ucd@gmail.com.

 All bug reports should include: